About the Program

 This is an English language program introduced in 2001 by the Mathematics Department of the Central European University (a US-degree granting institute of post graduate study and research, based in Budapest) in cooperation with the Alfréd Rényi Institute of Mathematics.

-Entry requirements and admission calendarSee the CEU Mathematics Department homepage for regularly updated information.
+For more details please check our and the CEU Mathematics Department homepage for regularly updated information.

 Tuition and financial aid

-For students admitted into doctoral degree programs, the university
+For most of the students admitted into doctoral degree and masters programs,

 For details please check CEU's page on Financial Aid